flatcar-archive/flatcar-docs/docs/container-runtimes/customizing-docker.md

 The Docker systemd unit can be customized by overriding the unit that ships with the default Flatcar Container Linux settings or through a drop-in unit.
 Common use-cases for doing this are covered below.

+For switching to using containerd with Kubernetes, there is an [extra guide](../switching-from-docker-to-containerd-for-kubernetes/).

 ## Use a custom containerd configuration

 The default configuration under `/run/torcx/unpack/docker/usr/share/containerd/config.toml` can't be changed but you can copy it to `/etc/containerd/config.toml` and modify it.